Here is a list of options (updated May 23, 2021) to go from Seatac Airport to Seattle and back.

 6. Get a Rental Car

 All the major rental car companies operate out of Seatac airport, but one thing you have to keep in mind is that parking at your hotel will be very expensive.
-The Seattle Westin Hotel is $45 for self-service parking to $57 for 5-24 hours with valet service.
+The Seattle Westin Hotel is $50 for self-service parking.
 Valet Parking at the W Seattle Hotel is $68, so be careful about these additional rates when making your travel plans to Seattle.

 Also check out this great resource from Kayak to find options to get around in Seattle.